Luka Lazarević: Early life

 Lazarević was born in Svileuva, in the Šabac nahiya of the Sanjak of Smederevo (now Serbia).
 His father was named Todor, his mother Jevrosima.
 His surname was adopted from his paternal uncle Lazar.
 As a child he was sent to Syrmia, at the time part of the Habsburg monarchy, where he was educated for three and a half years.
 After his return home and marriage, he was ordained a priest by bishop Danilo of Valjevo in 1796 and was given the care of the villages of Ljutice and Koceljeva.
 His wife died after seven years of marriage, and he was left taking care of their two sons, Mihailo and Kuzman.

-Described as lively, Lazarević wore guns and was a great rider.
+Described as lively, Lazarević wore arms and was a great rider.
 Lazarević's paternal cousin Ranko, the son of Lazar, was a knez (Christian village chief) in the Tamnava area.
 When the Janissaries in the sanjak conflicted with the local Turks that were loyal to the Sultan, Ranko supported the latter.
 Serbs that supported the Empire were harassed by the Janissaries; Bego Novljanin and Ćurt-oglija who sat at Šabac killed Ranko at the beginning of 1800.
 Luka Lazarević now awaited the time for revenge.
 It was said that Lazarević was more of a warrior than a priest.